wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. image:: images/pendulum-closed-loop.png

 But how can we choose an optimal :term:`gain` matrix K for our system?
-While we can manually choose :term:`gains <gain>` and simulate the system response, or tune it on-robot like a PID controller might be, modern control theory has a better answer: the Linear-Quadratic Regulator (LQR).
+While we can manually choose :term:`gains <gain>` and simulate the system response or tune it on-robot like a PID controller, modern control theory has a better answer: the Linear-Quadratic Regulator (LQR).

 The Linear-Quadratic Regulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~